 William J. Walton

-Participants are reminded that a defined contribution (DC) pension plan is different than a defined benefit pension plan in that with the former you are not guaranteed a specific monthly amount.
+The I.B.E.W.
+Local 697 Defined Contribution Plan is a retirement Plan.
+A defined contribution (DC) plan is a type of pension plan, and it differs from a defined benefit pension plan in that with the former you are not guaranteed a specific monthly amount.
 Rather, the amount that is contributed by your employer on your behalf is defined (hence the name) and future benefits fluctuate on the basis of investment earnings.